Afong Moy

 Afong Moy was the first known female Chinese immigrant to the United States.
 In 1834, Moy was brought from her hometown of Guangzhou to New York City by traders Nathaniel and Frederick Carne, and exhibited as "The Chinese Lady".
 Announcements of her exhibitions advertised her clothing, her language, and her four-inch "little feet", a result of foot binding.

 Moy was the first Chinese woman to achieve fame throughout the U.S. She toured the United States, was given press coverage, and met U.S. President Andrew Jackson.
-In 1835, the New York firm Risso and Browne even published a lithograph of Afong Moy, titled "The Chinese Lady".
+In 1835, the New York firm Risso and Browne published a lithograph of Moy, titled "The Chinese Lady".

 However, Moy's popularity waned in the 1840s and records of her disappeared in 1850.
 Moy was not mentioned again in the newspapers and it is unclear what became of her.
-Afong Moy was the first Chinese woman that many Americans interacted with, and influenced their perceptions of Asian women and Chinese culture.
+Moy was the first Chinese woman that many Americans interacted with, and influenced their perceptions of Asian women and Chinese culture.